 Employees with conditions like depression or anxiety aren’t only struggling mentally — they feel it on an emotional and physical level as well.
 This makes it incredibly challenging to get out of bed each day, focus on work, and build relationships with coworkers.
 As a result, the World Health Organization estimates that depression and anxiety cost the global economy $1 trillion per year in lost productivity.

 However, if you give employees the tools they need to manage their mental health conditions better, it makes a difference in both their wellbeing and performance.
-Whether it’s by offering counseling services, or providing access to meditation apps, giving employees resources to take care of themselves can help them reset and produce better work.
+Whether it’s by offering counseling services, or providing access to meditation apps, an Employee Assistance Program (EAP) or behavioral health resources, empowers employees to care for themselves, disconnect for a bit, help them reset, and produce better work.

-It’s an incredibly isolating experience for employees to go through mental health struggles alone.
+It’s an incredibly isolating experience for employees to go through mental health struggles alone, especially during a global health crisis.
 The experience is made worse when working at a company that isn’t accommodating of mental health needs.
-That’s why offering benefits and – more importantly – creating a company culture where it’s OK to talk about these issues is such a big deal.
+That’s why offering benefits and — more importantly — creating a company culture where it’s OK to talk about these issues is such a big deal.
 Taking these steps will also show employees that you’re invested in their wellbeing, which will lead to a noticeable boost in morale, loyalty, and overall happiness.

-According to the National Institute of Mental Health, the leading cause of absenteeism in the United States is depression.
+According to the Centers for Disease Control and Prevention (CDC), depression is estimated to cause 200 million lost workdays each year, at a cost of $17 billion to $44 billion to employers.
 Employees may be debilitated by their condition, or they may feel overwhelmed from having to juggle their work and mental health issues.
 Regardless of the reason, absenteeism is a big deal and costs roughly $3,600 per year for each hourly worker and $2,650 each year for salaried employees.

 But it’s not just the financial impact that’s harmful.
 Absenteeism can create a vicious cycle: the more days of work an employee misses, the more overwhelmed they feel.
 This can worsen their condition until they find a better way to manage their mental health issues.
 Proactively addressing this issue can lower the harmful effects that come with absenteeism.

-Every year, more companies are investing in benefits focused on the physical and mental wellbeing of their employees.
-If you’re one of the few that doesn’t follow suit, you’re likely to lose talent and see high turnover rates.
-Why should an employee stay at an organization that doesn’t support their mental and physical health – especially when there are so many other companies that will?
+Since the onset of the pandemic, many companies continue to invest in benefits focused on the physical and mental wellbeing of their employees.
+If you’re one of the few that hasn’t added mental health support to your benefits packages, you’ll likely lose the war for talent and see employee attrition rates increase.
+Consider this: Why should an employee stay at an organization that doesn’t support their mental and physical health — especially when there are so many other companies that will?

-On the flip side, being one of the companies that offer impactful mental health benefits will improve your recruiting efforts.
-It will also keep your existing employees happy and more likely to stay at the organization.
+On the flip side, being one of the companies that offers impactful mental health benefits will bolster your recruiting efforts.
+It'll also keep your existing employees happy and more likely to stay at the organization.

-Finally, mental health isn’t only an issue among office workers.
-It’s just as prevalent in workers with manual roles, such as construction or manufacturing.
-While people are aware of the physical impact manual laborers deal with, mental health issues aren’t as frequently discussed.
-It’s reported that one in five construction workers struggle with mental health issues.
+Finally, mental health isn’t only an issue among in-office and remote workers.
+It also affects those in manual roles, such as construction or manufacturing.
+While people are aware of the physical impact manual laborers deal with, mental health issues aren’t as frequently discussed, even Between the pandemic, staffing shortages, and economic fallout, It’s reported that 83% of construction workers have struggled with a mental health issue.

 While it’s great to see progress around mental health in the workplace, there’s still more to be done.
 Many employees still don’t feel comfortable raising mental health issues with their managers.
-This indicates that companies have to do more to create a culture where mental health is openly addressed and supported.
+This indicates that companies should normalize these tough conversations, to help create a safe and supportive environment.
 We encourage all employers to look into the growing number of mental health benefits that are available for their employees.